RasmusOtharKirketerp/RasmusOtharKirketerp/README.md

-# 👋 Hi, I’m The Rex King
+# 👋 Hi, I’m The CodeWizard

 Welcome to my GitHub profile!
 Here’s a bit about me: